Rush Limbaugh, the Excellence in Broadcasting Network.

 They're underfunded, they can't pay for the commitments they've made.

-There are riots and fires breaking out because all those people, the freeloaders, uh, are faced with having their goodies taken away from them.
+There are riots and fires breaking out because all those people, the freeloaders, are faced with having their goodies taken away from them.

-They don't want any part of it.
+They don't want any part of it, and the European Union is about.

-The IMF is do you know that the IMF, which is funded by us, has bailed Greece out a little bit too?
+Do you know that the IMF, which is funded by us, has bailed Greece out a little bit too?

-But the the European Union, the Euro is now down to 1.20.
+We don't have any money to begin with, but the, the European Union, the Euro, is now down to 1.20.

-The Euro is in big problems.
+The dollar is is is strong, the euro is in big problems.

 Then there's a story today that nobody is focusing on.

-Chinese property developers begin price war.
+It's from the Financial Times, Chinese property developers begin price war thursday.

 China drawing up a new curb on property developers as part of a host of measures to cool the country's red hot property market.